facebookresearch/dadc-limit/README.md

 ## Training Models

-The `training` folder contains code to reproduce the training experiments using RoBERTa large models.
-To run the `train.sh` script to recreate the experiments, you will need to run the following installation inside the `training` folder.
+The `training` folder contains the static adversarial model and the code to reproduce the other training experiments using RoBERTa large models.
+The `train-all-nli-100000` checkpoint is the static adversarial model used in the experiments.
+It is a binary NLI model trained for 100,000 steps on the union of SNLI, MNLI, and FEVER-NLI.
+You will need to download that model from the following [link](https://drive.google.com/drive/folders/16Hw0wddhfZcsaA589s6_DHIGpwTIB1fH?usp=sharing) as the checkpoint is too big to fit onto github.

+To recreate the training experiments using various amounts of round data, use the `train.sh` script.
+You will need to run the following installation inside the `training` folder.

 ```
 conda create -n dadc python=3.7